Last Updated on Samuel Franklinby

-As you progress and naturally build up a few powerful Antiquarian heroes you’ll be able to shift your focus more on survival of the party and also allows players to use some different tactics such as investing in provisions to maximise curio gains, scouting trinkets to optimise your route and manipulating light throughout the expedition.
+As you progress and naturally build up a few powerful Antiquarian heroes you’ll be able to shift your focus more on survival of the party and also allows players to use some different tactics such as investing in provisions to maximise curio gains, using scouting trinkets to optimise your route and manipulating light throughout the expedition.
 This also allows you to shift your Antiquarian build to include useful trinkets and maximising their ability combination with the likes of Festering Vapours, Flashpowder, Invigorating Vapours and Protect Me offering a blend of useful skills.
 For torchlight manipulation this mechanic has players drop the torchlight down to 0 at the end of each fight when there is only one enemy left (or before curio activation) and requires you bring extra torches to compensate.
 Alternatively some players may prefer to clear an entire dungeon without activating any curio before dropping the torchlight down to 0 and backtracking through the dungeon for each curio with enhanced loot from the low light level.

 Other useful investments that will improve your average expedition loot gained include the Cartographer’s Camp (CC) which provides better loot gain at higher torchlight levels and the Geological Studyhall (COM) that allows you to stack one additional gem in your inventory slots.
 Equally you’ll find a number of money saving opportunities within the base game Hamlet through reduced costs although this also requires a decent gold investment first.